UCI-GDIM31/class-activities-kxcastilliano/README.md

 Why do you think the balls get extremely bright, especially in the Scene, if they bounce too many times?

 Since the cod makes the ball bright with each bounce it's expected that as the ball bounces each time it's hex code gets birghter and brighter with each contact- if they're coded to be faster this mean they'bounce more and their colors will change at a quicker rate and etc.. if they jump slower the colors will change slower.

+### W4
+(Table 2)

+In line 5 of the code we are making a new mmber variable titled "_movespeed_" this variable is created as a float and it's value is set to 1.0

+line 22 declares a new variable under Update (), this  member varaible is a float titled "translation" and we are setting it to change the vertical soeed of the player by multiplying "_movespeed_" with Time.Delta.

+Finally in Line 25, we are calling the method in order for it to actually work.
+(0,0, translation) are the arguments for the method.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727